Note: Answers to FAQs about careers in heritage crime research can be found here: click click!

 1. Who is behind this site?

-2. How did you get into this topic?
+2. How did you get into research into art and heritage crime?

 By June of 2003 I had been in Central America for four months conducting archaeological fieldwork.
 I switched digs, crossed the border from Belize into Guatemala, and ended up at a massive Maya metropolis that had been gutted by looters.
 Every palace and temple was transected by a looters trench.
 It was horrible.
 We were terrified that our site would get looted while we slept.
 The local workers told me that a site was being looted RIGHT THEN and that the people involved had already killed people.
 I now know that site was Cancuén.
 I couldn’t believe that archaeologists just kept working like none of this was happening.
 That wasn’t going to be me.